Stitch Fix Review: What to Know Before You Shop

 I actually tried Stitch Fix not expecting to love it as much as I did.
 I figured, “What the heck.
 I’ll try it once and see how they do.”
 My stylist nailed my taste, even on the very first Fix.
 I liked getting pieces I wouldn’t normally pick out in the store.
 Plus, I’m able to try on stuff at home when I have time and use my own mirror to see how pieces look on me.

 Have you tried Stitch Fix?
-I’d love to hear how it worked for you!
+I’d love to hear your Stitch Fix review, too!
 Leave me a comment below and tell me what you loved, hated, etc.